 Great project managers understand project management concepts and techniques, but perhaps more importantly, provide effective leadership.

-Leadership is very hard to define, but easy to notice when it is lacking.
-Effective leadership involves:
+Leadership is very hard to define but it is easy to notice when it is not there.

 - effective delegation